Portugal for Digital Nomads: The Definitive Guide 2022

 Portugal D2 Visa: This is for the nomads who wish to set up a business presence or carry out business activities in the country.

 Portugal D7 Visa: This is for those who do not want to indulge in any business or investment activities and instead wish to work independently.
 To acquire this, you need to show that you earn at least €7200 per year.

 Internet Connection: Wifi Speed

-Portugal ranks seventeenth in the list of countries which have the fastest internet connection in the world.
+Portugal ranks seventeenth in the list of countries that have the fastest internet connection in the world.
 The access speed of the internet is 34.5 megabits per second.
 Some of the well-known internet service providers are NOS, Meo, ARTelecom, and NOWO.

 To be able to subscribe to the internet package, the person has to be a resident first.
 It is also advised that you open a bank account to avoid high fees in some deals.
 Moreover, these services are provided on a minimum term contract basis.

-Furthermore, high-speed broadband packages are available in Lisbon or Porto.
+High-speed broadband packages are available in Lisbon or Porto.

 Apart from the internet connection, there is an extensive network of wifi hotspots spread across the country.
 You can find these at hotels, football stadiums, green public spaces, and airports.
 Besides, if you have just moved to the country and do not intend to subscribe to a connection, mobile internet is a great alternative.

 Here are some tips that every digital nomad must follow before boarding a plane to Portugal.